 Although von Däniken repeatedly asserted that the park’s goal was to provide questions, not answers, he certainly tried to steer visitors toward accepting his interpretations of things.
 He helped design the attractions, sold his books at the park, maintained an office on the premises, and regularly interacted with visitors.
 Critics pointed to his well-known biases as a reason the park didn’t draw more people; even to the extent that some of the exhibits were reasonably objective, skeptical would-be visitors frequently assumed they’d be getting a full dose of UFO mania and little more.

-Since I never got to visit Mystery Park myself—and haven’t read any of von Däniken’s books—all my opinions have been formed second-hand.
+I’ve never visited Mystery Park myself—and haven’t read any of von Däniken’s books—all my opinions have been formed second-hand.
 (The TripAdvisor reviews are worth reading.)
 To be sure, I’ve got to give props to anyone with the resources, vision, and influence to create his own theme park.
 As for the content, what can I say?
 I liked The X-Files as much as the next person; conspiracy theories and stories of alien visitors are nothing if not entertaining.
 But I enjoy those stories as fiction, and I hope I know enough to separate entertainment from reality.
 On the other hand, I would have given Mystery Park a 0% chance of resurrection, and still can’t quite believe it.
 Was the park’s comeback the work of aliens?
 I haven’t yet found a more plausible explanation.